-Status: Design complete.
-Construction package advertised for bids.
+Status: Construction package advertised for bids.

-Summary: Design phase completed last quarter.
-Project currently in the advertise and award phase, this project will add approximately 1.8-miles of new passing siding railroad track adjacent to the existing mainline track, which will enhance operational efficiency of passenger services within the LOSSAN rail corridor.
-The project was advertised on August 27 and anticipated bid opening date on October 23.
+Summary: Project currently in the advertise and award phase, this project will add approximately 1.8-miles of new passing siding railroad track adjacent to the existing mainline track, which will enhance operational efficiency of passenger services within the LOSSAN rail corridor.
+The project was advertised on August 27 and seven bids were publicly opened on October 23.
+The lowest bidder was \$3 million over the engineers estimate and as a result staff reevaluated the project budget.
 Construction is expected to begin in early-2019 after Board approval.
-This project is marked "red" in the CAP, signifying a delay of more than three months.
+This project is marked "red" in the CAP, signifying a delay of 25 months due to design coordination with utilities and water quality control permitting concerns with the City of San Juan Capistrano.